 Were Pension Issues Analyzed When Macro-Critical?

 In general, what makes a pension issue macro-critical usually relates to long-term pressures: the prospect that the public sector may be exposed to significant future explicit or implicit liabilities, particularly once the demographic tide shifts towards an increased share of the elderly and where the government’s liabilities would be borne by a shrinking active work force.
 DB schemes, being built on the concept of social solidarity during periods of low elderly dependency rates, may be threatened by an increasingly burdensome contribution by workers in such a scenario.
 Rising public debt after the global financial crisis of 2007–08 made these growing pension liabilities a macro-critical concern in many countries.
-Pension debts that seemed manageable before the crisis, were now seen as financially unviable and certainly a source of weakness in the capacity of governments to carry out active counter cyclical fiscal policy in the future.
+Pension debts that seemed manageable before the crisis were now seen as financially unviable and certainly a source of weakness in the capacity of governments to carry out active counter cyclical fiscal policy in the future.

-Pension issues may also be macro critical if they are a source of short-term budgetary pressure.
+Pension issues may also be macro-critical if they are a source of short-term budgetary pressure.
 During the financial crisis, there were some countries where current pension spending could not be financed easily, whether because of a precipitous fall in revenues during the recession and/or because pension spending would have forced sharp cuts elsewhere in the budget.
-In these cases, pension policy required politically challenging actions affecting already retired pensioners.
+In these cases, pension policy required politically challenging actions affecting already- retired pensioners.

 The previous section highlighted the growing Fund involvement with pension issues and the main motivations for the Fund’s involvement.
-Table 2 shows the countries for which pension issues were discussed in greater detail in the context of surveillance, programs or TA.
+As previously noted, Table 2 shows the countries for which pension issues were discussed in greater detail in the context of surveillance, programs or TA.
 Many of the countries in Table 2 are AEs and EMEs characterized by aging populations.
 In these cases, as noted in the previous section, pension issues were raised at least every couple of years as part of the surveillance discussions with country authorities.
 The motive was to underscore the Fund’s concern and the need for detailed sustainability analyses that could prepare the ground for reforms when politically propitious.

-In a number of cases shown in Table 2, pensions were sufficiently important in the context of a Fund-supported program that structural conditionality was used in support of pension reform.
-In at least half these programs, issues of long-term financial sustainability (often reflected in more detailed analysis in surveillance papers) were critical factors underlying the use of conditionality.
-The macro criticality and urgency of the required policy action to some extent explains whether conditionality took the form of a prior action or structural performance criterion rather than as a structural benchmark.
+In a number of cases shown in Table 2, pensions were sufficiently important in the context of an IMF-supported program that structural conditionality was used in support of pension reform.
+In at least half of these programs, issues of long-term financial sustainability (often reflected in more detailed analysis in surveillance papers) were critical factors underlying the use of conditionality.
+The macro-criticality and urgency of the required policy action to some extent explains whether conditionality took the form of a prior action or structural performance criterion rather than a structural benchmark.
 Short-term budgetary pressures were also factors in justifying the conditionality in these programs.
-In many of the remaining programs, the financial deficits or critical financial weaknesses of existing public sector pension funds (primarily for civil servants or public enterprise workers)—with implications for fiscal policymotivated the need for program conditionality (e.g., in Benin, Cote d’Ivoire, Honduras, Jamaica, Mali, Seychelles, Togo, Uruguay).
+In many of the remaining programs, the financial deficits or critical financial weaknesses of existing public sector pension funds (primarily for civil servants or public enterprise workers)—with implications for fiscal policy—motivated the need for program conditionality (e.g., in Benin, Cote d’Ivoire, Honduras, Jamaica, Mali, Seychelles, Togo, Uruguay).
 In a few cases, concerns for the impact of private pension funds on the domestic financial market (e.g., in Kosovo and Sri Lanka) led to the need for conditionality to ensure policy actions.